GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

     cd $HOME/enviro-board/
     wget https://pki.goog/roots.pem

-This establishes the chain of trust to communicate with Cloud IoT using TLS transport.
+The CA certificate is used to establish the chain of trust to communicate with Cloud IoT Core using the Transport Layer Security (TLS) protocol.

 ### Run the streaming script